FrankSzendzielarz/AlgorandVisualStudio/Transactions/InnerTransactions.md

   new Payment(split2, amountToPayToRecipient2);
 ```

 Single transactions are submitted immediately.
-For example, the TxID is available at this points:
+For example, the TxID is available at these points:

 ```csharp
   var pay1 = new Payment(split1, amountToPayToRecipient1);